dgatf/msrc/README.md

 PWM signal properties: logic level 3.3V and default duty cycle 50%

-## Minimum circuit
+## Circuit

-Usually the minimum circuit is the arduino connected to esc or rpm sensor and smartport.
+Minimum circuit is the arduino connected to esc or rpm sensor and smartport.
 Altough it is not mandatory to connect to the esc or rpm sensor

  - SmartPort Vcc to Arduino RAW
  - SmartPort Gnd to Arduino Gnd